SpotlightKid/micropython-stm-lib/mrequests/README.md

   a file, reading the response data and writing the file in small chunks.

 Otherwise the API remains the same.

+### Redirection Support

+* Can follow redirects for response status codes 301, 302, 303, 307 and 308.
+* The HTTP method is changed to `GET` for redirects, unless the original method was `HEAD` or the status code is 307 or 308.
+* For status code 303, if the original method is `GET`, the redirection is not followed, since the `Location` header is supposed to indicate a non-HTTP resource then.
+* Redirects are allowed to change the protocol from `http` to `https`, but redirects changing from `https` to `http` will not be followed.
+* The `request` function has an additional keyword argument `max_redirects`, defaulting to 1, which controls how many level of redirections are followed.
+  If this is exceeded, the function raises a `ValueError`.
+* The code does not check for infinite redirection cycles.
+It is advised to keep `max_redirects` to a low number instead.

 ## Examples